 - Such absent Teams may not be permitted to enter next season's Colts League.

-- The League's AGM & Pre-Season Meeting will be held at the end of August.
+- The League's AGM & Pre-Season Meeting will normally be held in August.

 2. Player Eligibility & Registrations...